-"Flood Hazard Boundary Map" (FHBM) means the official map issued by the Federal Emergency Management Agency where the areas of special flood hazard have been designated Zone A.
+"Flood Insurance Rate Map FIRM" means an official map of a community on which the Federal Emergency Management Agency has delineated areas of special flood hazard designated as Zone A.

-"Mobile Home" means a structure that is transportable in one or more sections, built on a permanent chassis, and designed to be used with or without a permanent foundation when connected to the required utilities.
-It does not include recreational vehicles or travel trailers.
+"Manufactured home" means a structure, transportable in one or more sections, which is built on a permanent chassis and is designated for use with or without a permanent foundation when connected to the required utilities.
+This term also includes park trailers, travel trailers and other similar vehicles placed on a site for greater than 180 consecutive days.

-"Structure" means a walled and roofed building or mobile home that is principally above ground.
+"Structure" means a walled and roofed building or manufactured home that is principally above ground.